GHGRP 2016: Reported Data

 Because it generally applies to facilities that emit greater than 25,000 metric tons CO2e per year, the GHGRP provides total reported emissions from large stationary sources in each state.
 Figure 6 shows the reported emissions in each state broken out by industrial sector.

 Figure 6: Direct GHG Emissions by State and Sector (2016)

 - Emissions Range

 Eighty percent of reporting facilities had emissions less than 250,000 metric tons CO2e.
-In 2015, the 651 largest-emitting facilities—those emitting more than one million metric tons CO2e—accounted for almost 2.2 billion metric tons CO2e.
-These emissions represent 71.7% of the total 3.05 billion metric tons CO2e reported.
-These high-emitting facilities are mainly power plants, but also include petroleum refineries and facilities in the Chemicals and Metals sectors.
+In 2016, the 636 largest-emitting facilities—those emitting more than one million metric tons CO2e—accounted for 2.1 billion metric tons CO2e.
+These emissions represent 70.7 percent of the total 2.99 billion metric tons CO2e reported.
+These high-emitting facilities are mainly power plants, but they also include petroleum refineries and facilities in the Chemicals and Metals sectors.

 - GHGRP Calculation Methods Used

 The GHGRP prescribes methodologies that must be used to determine GHG emissions from each source category.
 Reporters generally have the flexibility to choose among several methods to compute GHG emissions.
 The decision of which method to use may be influenced by the existing environmental monitoring systems in place and other factors.
 Reporters can change emission calculation methods from year to year and within the same year, as long as they meet the requirements for use of the method selected.

 Additional information on the methodologies that reporters use to determine GHG emissions